-MI Bioresearch collaborates with a partner laboratory that specializes in the determination of the amount of each major component in blood samples from your study using a complete blood count (CBC).
+We partner with a laboratory that specializes in the determination of the amount of each major component in blood samples from your study using a complete blood count (CBC).

 A complete blood count test measures several components and features of blood, including:

 - White blood cells